The Government has launched its long-awaited consultation into ‘off-payroll working’ (IR35) in the private sector.

 What are the prospects for a private sector extension?

-The consultation document makes it clear than HMRC isn’t simply considering an extension of the current public sector IR35 reforms, but also alternatives, such as supply chain assurances / checks, and additional record-keeping processes by clients.
+The consultation document makes it clear that HMRC isn’t simply considering an extension of the current public sector IR35 reforms, but also alternatives, such as supply chain assurances/checks, and additional record-keeping processes by clients.

 In theory, private sector changes could be implemented as soon as April 2019.

-Hopefully, the strength of feeling from within industry in general will be made very clear during the consultation process, and sense will prevail – as a rollout to the private sector will be massively more impactful that this last April’s public sector changes.
+Hopefully, the strength of feeling from within the industry, in general, will be made very clear during the consultation process, and sense will prevail – as a rollout to the private sector will be massively more impactful that this last April’s public sector changes.